Table of Contents

 Sources and Distribution of Firearms in Canada

-Canada’s civilian firearms market relies on both domestic production and international trade.
-Recent data reveals shifting patterns in manufacturing and imports, with licensed businesses adapting to evolving regulations and consumer demand.
+Canada’s civilian firearms market depends on both domestic production and international trade.
+Recent data shows shifts in manufacturing and imports as businesses adapt to regulatory and consumer changes.

 Domestic Manufacturing vs. Imports